BestOrNothing/mlpr/README.md

 # mlpr
-machine learning and pattern recognition, school of informatics, edinburgh
+Machine learning and pattern recognition, school of informatics, edinburgh.